SHIT FOR BRAINS

 I snap his briefs’ waistband.
 The whole tree is shaking as we get each other off a second time.
 We cum simultaneously.
 After which our whistles ring out in the neighborhood, followed by the howling of local dogs.
 Instead of settling back into a cuddle, I jump up, holding Jack.
 We move to a more hidden tree branch.
 We are all monkeys.

-This goes on for several weeks, until it’s time for a full rehearsal.
+This goes on for several weeks, until it is time for a full rehearsal.
 I beg Dad to let me off restriction so I can direct and figure out my lines.
-He just yells at me, ending with …”shit for brains.”
-Finally after Mom bakes him his special peach pie, it is allowed that the rehearsal can be in our back yard.
+He just yells at me, ending with “…shit for brains.”
+Finally after Mom bakes him his special peach pie, he allows that the rehearsal can be in our back yard.
 I still have to remain in my room.

-Trying to direct the chaos from my window, I fail to notice an adult visitor has entered the room.
+Trying to direct the chaos from my window, I fail to notice an adult visitor who enters my room.